Diderot-Language/examples/fs3d/README.md

-## fs3d-scl.diderot: utility for generating synthetic scalar 3D datasets
+## fs3d-scl.diderot: function sampler, 3D scalar synthetic fields

 This is based on [`fs2d-scl.diderot`](../fs2d); some copy-and-pasting was involved.
 Like that program, the value of this